🧱 MiningCore Setup Tutorial for Linux#

 }

-Start the pool#
+Step 7: Start the Pool#

 cd build

-Miningcore -c <your config>.json
+Miningcore -c <your-config>.json

 [2022-03-16 14:26:12.9080] [I] [ergo1] All daemons online